LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Linearity Analysis

-After the measurements are exported, they are analysed for linearity using *MRPAnalysis* \ref{mrpanalysis} functions.
+After the measurements are exported, these are analysed for linearity using *MRPAnalysis* functions in chapter \ref{mrpanalysis}.

 %%Sensor_linearity_evaluation_results_for_TLV493D_and_MMC5603NJ.png%%